Proman4713/Design-And-Video-Editing/README.md

 ### On the 7th of June, 2025, I changed the Personal Designs license to be under my real name (Aaser Mohammed) instead of my online username (Proman4713).
 This transparency header will stay present for 2 weeks after this date.

 1. **Client Work (`/Client Designs/`)**
    <br>&emsp;Each individual asset is licensed in accordance with client rights.
 See [`Client Designs/licenses/`](./Client%20Designs/licenses/).
-Each license is named with a [glob pattern](https://code.visualstudio.com/docs/editor/glob-patterns) referencing the file(s) that it affects.
+Each license is named with a [glob pattern](https://code.visualstudio.com/docs/editor/glob-patterns) referencing the file(s) that it affects, starting from the root of the [`Client Designs/`](./Client%20Designs/) directory.

 2. **Personal Work (`/Personal Designs/`)**
    <br>&emsp;Licensed Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 See [`Personal Designs/LICENSE.md`](./Personal%20Designs/LICENSE.md).